nitrogen/nitrogen/CONTRIB.markdown

 ## Basic Pull Request Guidelines

 Contributions from the community are thoroughly welcome and pull requests are fabulous!
-Those to make pull requests are even more fabulous!
+Those who make pull requests are even more fabulous!
 But there are some things to consider when you've got the itch to make a pull request.

 ### Licensing (boring semi-legal stuff first)

-By making a pull request to be merged into Nitrogen or one of its related repositories, you grant to the Nitrogen Project, its maintainers, and its users an irrevocable and unconditional license to your code.
-Further the submitted code will be licensed under the [MIT License](https://github.com/nitrogen/nitrogen/blob/master/MIT-LICENSE).
+By making a pull request to be merged into Nitrogen or one of its related repositories, you grant to the Nitrogen Project, its maintainers, and its users an irrevocable and unconditional license to the contributed code, and the contributed code will be licensed under the [MIT License](https://github.com/nitrogen/nitrogen/blob/master/MIT-LICENSE).

-If a pull request's contents contain any "Viral Open Source Licenses", like the GPL, or non-commercial clauses, we will reject the pull request.
-We have organizations that use Nitrogen and we don't want to shackle them into releasing their source code as well, further we cannot include into mainline Nitrogen a component that in order to be used by profit-seeking entity must first have a "commercial license" purchased (some javascript libraries function this way).
+If a pull request's contents contain any "Viral Open Source Licenses", like the GPL, or non-commercial-only clauses, we will reject the pull request.
+We have commercial organizations that use Nitrogen and we don't want to shackle them into releasing their source code as well, further we cannot include into mainline Nitrogen a component that in order to be used by profit-seeking entity must first purchase a "commercial license" (some javascript libraries function this way).

 In short: